 It must be emphasized that how a DACA expiration will affect any individual can vary widely depending on each individual’s circumstances.
 UW Bothell cannot provide legal advice to students or staff, and we strongly recommend that you consult with a lawyer for advice as to how DACA’s expiration might affect you individually and what your options might be.
 The legal services organization listed here can assist if you need help finding a lawyer.

-Following advice from United We Dream and the Northwest Immigrant Rights Project, we recommend undocumented students to refrain for any international travel, including study abroad.
+Following advice from United We Dream and the Northwest Immigrant Rights Project, we recommend undocumented students refrain from any international travel, including study abroad.

 If DACA is rescinded, can a DACA student continue to work on-campus at UW Bothell?

 A DACA student who is employed would likely be able to continue working until their current work authorization expires.